 Dashboard > Updates in the sidebar to see if you have plugins or WordPress updates available.

-For this reason, Steck Insights Web Design offers four tiers of website maintenance packages so you can focus on your business.
+For this reason, Steck Insights Web Design offers three tiers of website maintenance plans so you can focus on your business.
 We take care of WordPress and plugin updates, as well as making sure you have regularly scheduled website backups and security monitoring every month.

-Our WordPress Maintenance packages also include technical support tickets and content management credits, so if you need monthly updates, for a flat monthly rate you can count on us to be available to make those changes… and you can stay focused on what you do best!
+Our also include technical support tickets and content management credits, so if you need monthly updates, for a flat monthly rate you can count on us to be available to make those changes… and you can stay focused on what you do best!

 There are other WordPress Maintenance options available on the web.
 We just think we have the best pricing and top notch service you’ll find anywhere else.
-Let us know if we can help you select a WordPress Maintenance package.
+Let us know if we can help you selecting the right plan for your website!